johnathontheriot/Edge/README.md

 An experimental game engine written in C++.

+Try checking the [Wiki](https://github.com/johnathontheriot/Edge/wiki).
+It is currently a work in progress, but may answer some questions you have.

 # What is it?
 Edge is an experimental game engine designed with developers in mind.
 One of the common complaints I hear about graphics developement is that setting up an environment and wiring up boiler plate code takes too much time, and in the end, results in a spaghetti mess for anyone who hasn't seen a structured example before.
 This engine will aim to ease some of these concerns, attempting to provide modern design examples, but also keeping code readable for newcomers.